Toronto, Canada

 Stroll through the Distillery Historic District, a revitalized former distillery area now filled with boutiques, galleries, and eateries.
 The Distillery District is also home to the Canadian brewery, Mill Street Brewery.
 Their brewpub here is a popular spot.

-visit the stunning Art Gallery of Ontario (AGO).
+Visit the stunning Art Gallery of Ontario (AGO).
 The AGO is home to over 90,000 artworks and is one of North America’s most distinguished art museums.
 The interior alone is worth the visit.
+Yayoi Kusama's INFINITY MIRRORED ROOM - LET'S SURVIVE FOREVER is on now until May 2026.

 Rush Lane, officially known as Graffiti Alley, is a vibrant outdoor art gallery that encompasses a few street blocks worth checking out this colorful creativity.